idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 - When people are upset/demoralized/angry, often ICs know before managers as people don't tell managers.
 Sharing this with a manager is great so they can take action.
 - Give feedback, especially hard feedback.

+**Maximize your impact, and the teams impact**

+The evaluation criteria for a manager is the success of the team, maximize your impact (and that of the team), and that's the best way to help your manager.

 ### How does a dev find out if they’d be good at or enjoy being a manager

 **Preview as much as you can:**